aerospike/aerospike-client-python/doc/client.rst

 .. object:: policy

-    A :class:`dict` of optional info policies which are applicable to \
+    A :class:`dict` of optional info policies, which are applicable to \
      :meth:`~aerospike.Client.info`, :meth:`~aerospike.Client.info_node` \
      and index operations.